Listed in: Political Science, as POSC-380

 Constantine V. Pleshakov (Section 01)

 Requisite: A previous POSC course.
 Limited to 20 students.
-Spring semester.
-Visiting Professor Pleshakov.
+Fall semester.
+Visiting Assistant Professor Pleshakov.